 What is ad attribution?

 Ad attribution refers to the process of determining the user actions that led to the desired outcome between the click of the ad and the conversion.

 If you generated a sign-up, attribution is about retracing your new lead’s steps with tools to figure out where they came from.
 With that knowledge, you can determine your most and least profitable channels.

 Marketing attribution is about discovering where you’re succeeding, but the tools designed to help you do it aren’t always as helpful as you’d hope.
 Many will use a different attribution model to report your ROI, like first or last-touch, which will tell you different stories of where your lead came from.
 And a lot of the time, those stories don’t span the entire customer journey to help marketers connect all the dots.
 Brad Thompson, Product Manager at Instapage, explains:

-For instance, marketers know the CPC for a particular ad campaign in Google AdWords.
-They know the conversion rate on a particular landing page in Instapage.
+For instance, marketers know the CPC for a particular ad campaign in Google Ads.
+They know the conversion rate on a particular post-click landing page in Instapage.
 And downstream in the marketing funnel, in Salesforce, perhaps, they know the rate at which their sales team converts leads into sales.
 But there has been no cohesive way of putting those pieces of data together because they have not been passed along from the beginning to the end of the funnel.

 The CPC for a visitor to the initial ad campaign is completely unknown to the sales representative by the time that visitor has become a lead because the tools haven’t been talking to one another and sharing that kind of data.